Cinema of Myanmar: Start of the Burmese cinema

 Fox of America asked for Burmese nature study scenes and bought them from Ohn Maung.
 He also acquired more advanced film accessories and camera from the Kodak Company.

 During the 1920s and 1930s, many Burmese-owned film companies (such as A1, New Burma, British Burma, The Imperial, Bandula and Yan Gyi Aung) made and produced several films.
 Some of the famous directors of this era were Nyi Pu, Sunny, Tote Kyi, and Tin Pe.

 The first Burmese sound film was produced in 1932 in Bombay, India with the title Ngwe Pay Lo Ma Ya (Money Can't Buy It) and directed by Tote Kyi.
 Films dealing with social issues and political themes became popular in the 1930s.
-Parrot Film Company produced films that addressed social issues such as gambling and police corruption, although the films were censored by the British colonial government.
+Parrot Film Company produced films that addressed social issues such as gambling and police corruption, although they were censored by the British colonial government.
 There were also films that were banned like Do Daung Lan (Our Peacock Flag) in 1936 and Aung Thabyay (The Triumphant Jambul) in 1937.
 The political film Boycott was directed by the student leader Ko Nu in 1937 and starred other student leaders such as Aung San and Htun Ohn.
 The censors allowed this film to be shown.

 Many of the films from this era no longer exist due to the lack of adequate preservation.

 Cold War era

 After World War II, Burmese cinema continued to address political themes.
-Many of the films produced in the early Cold War era had a strong propaganda element to them.
+Many of the films produced in the early Cold War era had a strong propaganda element.
 The film Palè Myetyay (Tear of Pearl), produced in the wake of the Kuomintang invasion of Burma in the 1950s, highlighted the importance of the armed forces or Tatmadaw to the country.
 Ludu Aung Than (The People Win Through) featured anti-Communist propaganda.
-The script was written by U Nu who served as Prime Minister during the 1950s.
+The script was by U Nu, who served as Prime Minister during the 1950s.

-The famous film maker and author Thukha started producing films during this period.
+The filmmaker and author Thukha started producing films during this period.
 His most famous film is Bawa Thanthaya (The Life Cycle).
 Burma held its first Academy Awards in 1952.
 Starting with the Socialist era in 1962, there was strict censorship and control of film scripts.